-This ground Italian sausage recipe is surprisingly easy to make at home.
-The level of spice can be adjusted to suit your palate, but no matter how spicy you make it, this is a great recipe for breakfast sausage or use it as a pizza topping.
+This homemade Italian sausage recipe is surprisingly easy to make at home.
+The level of spice can be adjusted to suit your palate, but no matter how you like it, you’ll be glad to have some in the freezer for topping pizza or serving with eggs.

-Homemade sausage recipe – to link or not to link?
+Homemade Italian sausage recipe – to link or not to link?

 Sausage comes in all kinds of shapes and sizes.
 Link sausages are made by stuffing ground meat and seasonings into a casing (more often than not, these are made from intestines).
 These can be used fresh, like a breakfast sausage, or hung to dry for various amounts of time, with or without smoke, to create all kinds of different flavors.
 Making link sausage requires a few more steps than making a simple bulk sausage.
 Guess which one I prefer to make?

 We’ve experimented a bit with sausage recipes, and this is our favorite ground Italian sausage recipe, the one that we come back to again and again.
 Note that I say OUR favorite Italian sausage recipe.
 Sausage makers all think their recipe is the best, I’ve noticed.

 Here’s the thing that you probably don’t realize: Making homemade Italian sausage is really easy to do.
 Plus, freshly made sausage is so much better than the stuff from the grocery store.
 It takes us about 15 minutes to make this homemade sausage recipe if we start with ground pork.
 It takes longer when we grind our own meat for this recipe.
 All you need is good-quality pork, some seasonings, and red wine.
 No sweeteners, no fillers, no brown sugar — easy, peasy.

 I encourage you to try this, especially if you’ve got access to locally raised pork.
 I don’t think you’ll be disappointed — it’s so much better than store bought!

 5 Easy Steps to Transform Your Pantry!